Date First Published: December 2, 2014

 The mechanisms for transforming structured data into structured text is used to create the Electronic Medical Record (discussed in a separate article).

-Charts, Flow-Sheet and Tables
+Charts, Flow-Sheet and Tables (Reports)

 Structured dynamic data (data that varies over time) should preferably be displayed as a collective view of sequential measurements in the form of charts, flow-sheet and tables.
 This enables care providers to determine trends and compare of current value with previous value(s).
 The creation of graphs is an essential requirement.
 Graphs should be presented automatically, where indicated, without the need for too much input of criteria or parameters.